-(This is the Learning Episode 4 for Shane Doyle (Crow) and Megkian Doyle’s teaching unit, “Living within the Four Base Tipi Poles of the Apsáalooke Homeland.”)
+(This is the Lesson Plan 4 for Shane Doyle (Crow) and Megkian Doyle’s curriculum unit, “Living within the Four Base Tipi Poles of the Apsáalooke Homeland.”)

 Two 50-minute class periods

 By Shane Doyle

 Compare and contrast findings presented in a text to those from other sources, noting when the findings support or contradict previous explanations or accounts.

 Develop the topic with well-chosen, relevant, and sufficient facts, extended definitions, concrete details, quotations, or other information and examples appropriate to the audience’s knowledge of the topic.

 CCSS Literacy WHST 10-2d